-- A. The TPC shall elect by majority vote a chairperson and vice-chairperson at the last meeting of each calendar year. - B. The chairperson, or in their absence the vice-chairperson, shall preside at all meetings of the TPC.
+- A. The TPC shall elect by majority vote a chairperson and vice-chairperson. - B. The chairperson, or in their absence the vice-chairperson, shall preside at all meetings of the TPC.
 In the event neither officer is present, the chairperson's representative or vice-chairperson's representative shall preside. - C. The chairperson shall authenticate, by signature, all resolutions adopted by the TPC.

-- D. Only those members on the TPC who serve as an elected official of a municipality or county government may serve in the role of chairperson or vice-chairperson. - E. The chairperson may serve two successive one-year terms, taking one term off, and then the officer may serve again with no limitations to the number of terms.
+- D. Only those members on the TPC who serve as an elected official or city manager of a municipality or county government may serve in the role of chairperson or vice-chairperson. - E. The chairperson may serve until replaced.